 Another excellent solution to the solar radiation problem is to use a powered fan to create a forced airflow.
 A well designed fan-aspirated shield will out-perform naturally aspirated shields.
 The download section below links to a document detailing the results of a test comparing the FARS project here to some naturally aspirated shields.
 The author of this project has not had the opportunity to compare these projects to a Stevenson screen, however.

 This project comes in two versions.
 The large size shield has the advantage of an air intake angled 45-degrees downards instead of directly downwards (as is found in many fan-aspirated shields).
 This comes closer to taking the air sample at a fixed height above the ground as happens with a true Stevenson screen.
 The downside is that the shield is quite large and may not be aesthetically acceptable in some cases.

 The smaller version has an air intake directed straight downwards.
 On the plus side, it is much smaller and will be aesthetically acceptable in a wider range of situations (it might even be mistaken for some kind of bird feeder).

 While the smaller version should perform nearly as well as the larger version, a comparison made by the author of these projects shows a difference in measurements between the two shields of one degree Celsius or a bit more in some cases.
 The smaller shield is effectively sampling a vertical column of air while the larger shield has a 45-degree upwards intake; it is likely that at least some of this difference is due to this fact.

-Instructions for building the original version FARS.
+Instructions for building the original version FARS (not recommended).